 I’ve used capers in cooking and enjoyed them for years without knowing exactly what they are or any thing else about them.

-Although I didn’t include them among my 15 favorite condiments, capers would surely be in the top 20.
-I use them in caponata (an Italian eggplant-based appetizer) and love them sprinkled on smoked or cured salmon.
-Capers are also great in other dishes including recipes featuring chicken, vegetables, and lamb.
-I just created a recipe for salmon cakes that uses capers (to be posted later in the week); this latest use of the enormous bottle of capers in my refrigerator inspired this post.
+Although not among my 15 favorite condiments, capers are surely among my the top 20.
+I love them in caponata (an Italian eggplant-based appetizer) and sprinkle them on smoked or cured salmon.
+They are also great in chicken, vegetable, and lamb dishes.
+I just created a recipe for salmon cakes that uses capers too.

 Small green balls that remind me of tiny buds, capers are usually sold in a brine of white vinegar, salt and water.
-I’ve heard that you can also buy capers that have been preserved simply in salt, but I’ve never seen them sold that way.
+I’ve heard of capers preserved simply in salt.
+However, I’ve never seen them sold that way.

-Their taste is reminiscent of a cucumber pickle (not surprising since brining is basically a way to pickle a vegetable), but sharper.
+Their taste reminds me of cucumber pickles, but sharper.
+(This is not surprising since brining is basically a way to pickle a vegetable.)
 Tangy, piquant, and maybe a touch sour, they add a unique taste to whatever foods they are cooked with or mixed into.
 If you’ve had preserved lemons, you might notice a similar strength in taste, with a saltiness that remains even after you’ve thoroughly rinsed them.
-Speaking of rinsing them – that’s an absolute necessity and I do it several times before using them.
+Speaking of rinsing them – that’s an absolute necessity.
+I typically rinse capers several times before using them.

 It makes sense that they remind me of buds because they are just that – the pickled buds of the Capparis spinosa bush.
 Grown primarily in the Mediterranean region, the unopened buds are picked and sorted by size; the smaller the bud (the caper), the more prized it is as a condiment.
 A bush that is more than 4 years old can produce over 20 pounds of buds (capers) per year.
 Most commercially grown capers come from Morocco, Spain, Italy and a few other Mediterranean countries.
 California has also begun to grow capers commerically.

-They don’t need to be cut if they are tiny, but they can be and the inside looks a bit like a cabbage.
+You don’t need to cut them if they are tiny.
+Still, if you do, check out the inside.
+Doesn’t it looks a bit like a cabbage?
 In fact, the bush they come from is a member of the cabbage family.
-You can also mash capers, which releases their flavor and aroma even more than if they are used whole.
+You can also mash them which releases their flavor and aroma.